microsoft/RD-Agent/docs/scens/kaggle_agent.rst

     The `competition name` parameter must match the name used with the API on the Kaggle platform.

+(NOTE: The code for crawling Kaggle competition information may not be applicable to your environment.

+If you cannot execute it normally, you can refer to the following **Example Guide: Running a Specific Experiment**.)

 📋 Competition List Available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~